 - Proactive Risk Mitigation: Early identification of safety concerns enables swift corrective actions, reducing risks and ensuring compliance.

-This shift toward proactive surveillance significantly enhances patient safety and regulatory adherence.
+This shift toward proactive surveillance significantly enhances patient safety and compliance with regulatory requirements.

 Conclusion